 The big fear currently is that Greece will go through what's called an "uncontrolled default."
 That would mean Greece simply tells its creditors – forget it, we're not paying you back.
 Period.

 Inside Greece, the consequences of an uncontrolled default might be devastating.
-Johan Van Overveldt, author of a forthcoming book called The End of the Euro, said Greek pensions and wages would not get paid at all.
+Johan Van Overveldt, author of The End of the Euro, said Greek pensions and wages would not get paid at all.
 But that's not the worst part.

 "If you go to an uncontrolled default, that would immediately destroy the entire Greek banking system," Van Overveldt said.
 "And that is the end of the Greek economy.
 A modern economy without a banking system is like a runner without legs."